 A musician known for his “dramatic flair” and “fluent and virtuosic” performances (Seen and Heard International, Sydney Morning Herald), he is a frequent flyer for work with Pinchgut Opera, Van Diemen's Band, ARCO and New Vintage Baroque (NYC).

-Passionate about making classical music accessible in the 21st century, he has undertaken a self-managed solo tour of over 80 concerts in regional Australia called ‘Bach to the Bush’.
+Committed to musical outreach, he has undertaken a self-managed solo tour of over 80 concerts in regional Australia called ‘Bach to the Bush’.
 Other recent solo engagements include an appearance in the woods of East Sussex as a guest of Sam Lee’s ‘Singing with Nightingales’ project, a recital at the Handel and Hendrix House in London, a performance of Haydn’s Cello Concerto in D at the Newcastle Music Festival and as concerto soloist with the Adelaide Baroque Orchestra.
 He is founder and director of the Lapwing Music Festival in the UK and co-director, with violinist Simone Slattery, of the Bowerbird Collective, devoted to forging stronger connections to the natural world.
 Their production Where Song Began, a multimedia performance piece telling the story of the evolution of song, was described as "spectacular" by Limelight Magazine and received a 2020 Ruby Award from Arts South Australia.